jvcleave/ofxImGui/README.md

 - __^__ One Context per ofAppWindow (isolated mode): No inter-communication between the GUIs (cross-docking won't work).
   (_EngineGLFW backend is slightly modified for supporting multiple glfw contexts_)
   Hopefully DearImGui will introduce something to handle «[multiple host viewports](https://github.com/ocornut/imgui/issues/3012)».
-  Please note that using **ofxImGui in multiwindow OpenFrameworks applications is in testing phase**.
+  Please note that using **ofxImGui in multiwindow OpenFrameworks applications** works, but keep in mind that this might break with future ImGui updates.
 - __!__ A singleton class ensures ensures the creation of the ImGui Context within openFrameworks.
 If multiple source files setup ofxImGui, the first sets up normally (as a master), the following ones as slaves, both still being able to draw to the same gui context.
 This can be useful when using ofxImGui from multiple ofxAddons.

 - - - -